 "Remember we are trying to save her sanity as much as we are trying to save her life."

-Varric crumpled the note and threw it into the fire.
+Varric folded the note and tucked into his belt pouch.
 "That does put it into perspective."

-As the Chantry's list of allies began to thin, the continued well being of Ferelden's Chantry had become more important to the Divine.
-Naturally, this had the effect of making Ferelden's Grand Cleric more important, and more powerful.
-The Divine made sure that Grand Cleric Clodovea was kept abreast of the events unfolding in Orlais.
+As the Chantry's list of allies began to thin, the continued well being of Fereldan's Chantry had suddenly become more important to the Divine.
+Naturally, this had the effect of making Fereldan's Grand Cleric more important, and more powerful.
+The Divine began to make sure that Grand Cleric Clodovea was kept abreast of the events unfolding in Orlais.

 Clodovea ceased her pacing and sat at her desk.
 Panic began to churn with her anger.
 If the Consensus was corrupt, then Dorothea isn't really the Divine.
 The Chant will not continue to spread and we will loose the Maker forever!

-Clodovea took out parchment and quill and penned a note to the Queen, urgently requesting an audience; she gave it to one of her most trusted sisters to deliver it directly into the Queen's hands.
+Clodovea penned a note to the Queen, urgently requesting an audience; she gave it to one of her most trusted sisters to deliver it directly into the Queen's hands.
 We still have our Templars, but if I don't act, we will loose them too.
 Maker preserve us!

 Val felt the knot of fear in her chest loosen with each mile they put between themselves and Kirkwall.
-By the time they reached the pass through the Vimmark Mountains she felt that, for the first time since they got off the boat in Kirkwall, she could take a deep breath.
+By the time they reached the pass through the Vimmark Mountains she felt that, for the first time since they arrived in Kirkwall, she could take a deep breath.